dropofwill/dropofwill.github.io/source/2015-04-06-team-proposal-for-gratipay-profile.html.markdown

 ---
-title: Team Proposal for Coinbase Profile
+title: Team proposal for gratipay profile
-date: 2015-03-31 18:27 UTC
+date: 2015-04-06 18:49 UTC
 tags: BizLeg, TeamProp
-summary: "Our teams proposal for profiling Coinbase and its relationship with its Open Source projects."
+summary: "Our teams proposal for profiling Gratipay and its relationship with Open Source."

 ---